From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

 (Image: Nicolas-Osuna)

 The Normandie Club nails that sweet spot between neighbourhood bar and destination cocktail lounge, where the drinks are serious without being precious, and the space feels intimate enough for actual conversation.
-Its riff on an old fashioned – buoyed by coconut-washed bourbon and spiced almond demerara – has become something of a signature, while the K-Town location puts you in prime position to soak up the session with a late-night feast at Dang Sung Sa, one of the area's most atmospheric Korean barbecue spots.
+Its riff on an old fashioned – buoyed by coconut-washed bourbon and spiced almond demerara – has become something of a signature, while the K-Town location puts you in prime position to soak up the session with a late-night feast at Dang Sung Sa, a Korean barbecue spot that nails ambiance with a steamy open kitchen and traditional wooden booth seats.

 Great White